phalcon-orphanage/docs/en/api/Phalcon_Text.rst

 Class **Phalcon\\Text**
 =======================

-Provides utilities when working with strings
+Provides utilities to work with texts

 Constants